 A Message to Students Studying at SHS

-The Japanese government acknowledged and apologized for the measures it had taken under that notorious law and it decided that it would pay compensation to those who had been its victims.
+The Japanese government recognized and apologized for the measures taken under this evil law and decided to provide compensation to those who had fallen victim to it.

 This fund was established by Toshio Iha, one of the recipients of that compensation scheme, using the compensation money itself as the source of funds.
 From the money collected, scholarships will be awarded to students recommended by the Leyte Branch of the National University of the Philippines School of Medicine.